surlykke/Go-Generics-with-constraints/README.md

 ### Methods

 Let's say we want to ensure a type has a method `Log()`.
-We could define this constraint:
+We can define a constraint:

 ```Go
 constraint Loggable {